SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS, and Ubuntu.

 Following is the tools and library needed by SORT and the correct way to install them on Ubuntu (Xenial)

-There is no need to setup G++ on Ubuntu Bionic since the default version comes with the system is already G++7, which is sufficient for compiling SORT.
+There is no need to setup G++ on Ubuntu Bionic and Focal since the default version comes with the system is already G++7, which is sufficient for compiling SORT.

 Unfortunately, due to limited resources, I don’t have time trying and maintaining SORT on every single version of Ubuntu.
-If you happen to build SORT on other version, you need to rebuild OSL library by yourself and setup the rest of the development environment, which you can consult this OSL main page for detail information.
+If you happen to build SORT on other version, you need to rebuild TSL library by yourself.

 Of course, it is also possible to manually generate the project and load it by yourself in any proper way you see fit.